G-EDM/G-EDM/control-unit-BOM.md

 # Connecting the shunt

-It does not break anythin if the shunt sensing wires are connected wrong on the pulseboard.
+It does not break anything if the shunt sensing wires are connected wrong on the pulseboard.
 It would just not generate a feedback reading.
 If no cFd reading is visible try swapping the shunt sensing wires on the terminal.
 High side goes to the left input.
 Or it should.
 Don't remember currently.